codecygen/070-React-Authentication/README.md

-# Firebase - Token Based Authentication
+# Firebase Auth REST API - Token Based Authentication

 This is a token based authentication project for React.
 It gets token from Firebase and uses it to display the restricted content of the website.